tjlytle/donuts/README.md

 Donut API
 =========

-Simple example API designed as part of the API Workshop.
+Simple example API designed as part of an API Workshop.